 Antivirus software hasn’t had a good time lately.
-Many of the more recent so called “second generation malware” come with many defensive measures such as obfuscation that prevents or makes detection difficult.
+Many of the more recent so-called “second generation malware” comes with many defensive measures such as obfuscation that prevents or makes detection difficult.

 Here’s a more in-depth guide on how to find the best antivirus that can suit your needs.